-- All consequences of being on yellow report - Children cannot attend any clubs or after school activities - Children may not be permitted to attend school trips.
-The school leadership team will make a pupil by pupil decision.
+- · All consequences of being on yellow report. - Children cannot attend any clubs or after school activities. - Children may not be permitted to attend school trips.
+The school leadership team will make a pupil-by-pupil decision.

-When a child is placed on any report, parents are always informed by telephone or in person by their child's Phase Leader.
+When a child is placed on any report, parents are always informed by telephone or in person by the Principal, Vice Principal or senior teacher on duty.
 Parents are encouraged to sign their child's report at the end of each day and may wish to comment on behaviour at home.